wp-plugins/bns-early-adopter/readme.txt

 Please stay current with your WordPress installation, your active theme, and your plugins.

 == Changelog ==
+= 0.7 =
+* Released July 2013
+* Corrected Administrator Only conditional and added admin only classes
+* Added filter for "Administrator ONLY View" text

 = 0.6.1 =
 * Released April 2013
 * Fixed conditional logic used to display plugin